Roman chamomile: benefits, dosage, contraindications

 Dermatoses ✪✪✪✪✪

-In a randomized, double-blind, placebo-controlled study involving 55 patients with oral lichen planus, the effect of a gel containing 2% chamomile was compared to a placebo base gel when applied topically to affected areas in the oral cavity at a rate of 0.5 ml three times daily for 4 weeks.
-In the chamomile group, 92% of patients showed some improvement, with 5 patients showing complete resolution, while in the placebo group, only 19.2% responded to treatment, and none showed complete resolution.
-The chamomile group also showed significant improvements from baseline in terms of pain, burning sensation, itching, and oral health impact profile, whereas no significant changes were observed in the placebo group.
+In a randomized, double-blind, placebo-controlled study involving 55 patients with oral lichen planus, the effect of a gel containing 2% chamomile was compared to a placebo base gel when applied topically to the affected areas of the oral cavity at a dose of 0.5 ml three times daily for 4 weeks.
+In the chamomile group, 92% of patients showed some improvement, with 5 patients showing complete resolution, whereas in the placebo group only 19.2% responded to treatment and none showed complete resolution.
+The chamomile group also showed significant improvements from baseline in terms of pain, burning sensation, itching, and oral health impact profile; whereas no significant changes were observed in the placebo group.
 Lichen planus is an itchy rash caused by an immune response.
 It can occur anywhere on the skin.
-Traditionally in external use, Roman chamomile is indicated for minor inflammations of the oral mucosa and skin in wounds and abrasions; as an anti-itch agent.
+Traditionally for external use, Roman chamomile is indicated for minor inflammations of the oral mucosa and of the skin in wounds and abrasions; as an anti-itching agent.

 Posologie